 The George Lewis Ruffin Society

-The George Lewis Ruffin Society was established in 1894 at Northeastern University to support minorities studying in the Massachusetts criminal justice system.
+The George Lewis Ruffin Society was established in 1894 and is now based at Northeastern University to support minorities studying in the Massachusetts criminal justice system.
 The Society was founded in honor of George Lewis Ruffin, who was the first African American to graduate from Harvard Law School in 1869 and was later elected the first African American to serve on the Boston City Council in 1875.
 In 1883, Ruffin became the first African American judge in the United States.

 The Ruffin Society’s goals are to create greater understanding between the minority community and the criminal justice profession, as well as to promote and encourage the advancement of minorities in the field of criminal justice and the legal field at large.
 The School of Criminology and Criminal Justice is a key partner to the Ruffin Society in promoting these goals.
 For instance, the Ruffin Society sponsors community education programs and the Ruffin Fellows Program, which annually provides a student of color with a full scholarship to the master’s degree program in criminal justice at Northeastern.
 In addition, the Society has sponsored exam preparation courses to assist police officers of color in achieving promotion in the Boston Police Department.